FAQs - Our response to Coronavirus

-In the event that self-isolation of our staff causes staff shortages, we have contingency plans in place to help support our homeowners.
-Many of our head office staff and building teams have volunteered to provide cover for our House and Estates Managers in the event this is needed, and we are also providing remote support where needed.
+In the event that self-isolation of our staff causes staff shortages, we have contingency plans in place.
+Many of our head office staff and building teams have volunteered to provide cover for our House and Estates Managers if needed, and we can also provide remote support.

 Guidance on visitors

 Will I still be allowed to visit the development?